bickmark/representation-agreement/README.md

 # representation-agreement
-A representation agreement for use in British Columbia, Canada
+A representation agreement for use in British Columbia, Canada.
+Intended for use with